NoviceCoder2000/Fire-Emblem-Civilizations/README.md

 - Hero Units
 - And more!

-(Note: This mod is still work and progress and currently features the FE6 Universe in the game.)
+(Note: This mod is still work and progress and currently features the FE6 & 7 Universe in the mod.)

 # Disclaimer:

 I do not own Fire Emblem or its franchise.
-This mod is based over Nintendo and Intelligent System's game, Fire Emblem 6: The Binding Blade.
+This mod is based over Nintendo and Intelligent System's game, Fire Emblem.
 This mod is absolutely NON-PROFIT and made just for fun.